 Grow Wild also focuses on youth, with projects for 12-25 year olds.
-These aren’t necessarily just giving kids some seeds to plant, they can involve art pieces, film, dance, anything really that celebrates the native botanicals of the UK.
+These aren’t necessarily just giving kids some seeds to plant, they can involve art pieces, film, dance, anything that celebrates the native plants of the UK.

 If you have an idea for a green-fingered project then you can get in touch and apply for funding until 10th December 2018.
 The requirements are that it must have a focus on UK native wildflowers, plants or fungi.
 You need to have the potential to reach 300 people, and it should be something where people can connect, learn something new, and help each other and nature.
 Your project should also engage at least one of the following target audiences: